 - Greek food! just delicious!
 Moussaka, Stifado, Pastitsio, Stuffed Tomatoes and Eggplants, Tzatziki, Gyros, ...

 - Crete and Santorini, places certainly very nice to visit, but unfortunately "rotten" by mass tourism.

-- The weather in the Cyclades, we cannot do much about it but we did not expect that in Greece at the end of September!
+- The weather in the Cyclades, we control nothing is on, but we did not expect it in Greece at the end of September!

 Again savings, but we move some big expenses from "daily expenses" to "flight ticket", that last one should be rename "large transportation cost" instead of flight ticket Indeed, we have allocated XNUMX to XNUMX EUR for the large transportations, so we put the flights from Corfu to Athens, Athens to Heraklion as well as the inter-island ferry in this section (Heraklion, Santorini, Paros, Rafina).
 We track our daily expenses with the IOS app Expenditour and we export all this to a Google Drive file.
 All expenses of the type rental car, scooter, ATV, but also accommodation, restaurants, shopping, activities ... are included in this file, so it helps us tracking all expenses.